johnosbb/CeaiveEditor/sentence_structure.md

 - Helping old ladies cross the street prevents accidents.

-- In this sentence the compound phrase "Helping old ladies cross the street" is the subject.
+- In this sentence, the compound phrase "Helping old ladies cross the street" is the subject.
 It is the thing that does the action.
 - The action in this sentence is "prevents"
 - The object of the sentence is "accidents"

-The key part of analysing sentences is in uderstanding the relationships and dependencies between the parts.
+The key part of analysing sentences is in understanding the relationships and dependencies between the parts.

 ### Subject